Drug & Alcohol Addiction Treatment Center In Midway, Utah

 And More

-Even if you don’t realize it now, drug and alcohol addictions are just the symptoms of an underlying mental or behavioral health issue.
-That’s why at Acqua Recovery we use a dual-diagnosis approach to treat both the addiction and the core issues causing it.
-Some of the co-occurring disorders that we treat include:
+Even if you don’t realize it now, addiction is typically just the symptom of an underlying mental or behavioral health issue.
+That’s why at Acqua Recovery, we use a dual-diagnosis approach to treat both the addiction and the core issues causing it.
+Some of the co-occurring disorders commonly associated with addiction include:

 Anxiety